List of the Best Breweries in Sydney NSW

 Ekim Brewing is a small independent craft brewery in Mount Kuring-Gai, Northern Sydney.
 This brewery offers unpasteurised, small-batch beer.
 The beer is available in both growlers and takeaway cans.

-READ Best High Tea in Sydney
+READ Best Seafood Restaurants in Sydney

 Mike Larter started out as an assistant brewer at another brewery.
 After he realized his passion for brewing, he branched out and became the owner of his own brewery.
 He has expanded his business in a few ways, such as expanding his brewing capacity and adding new tanks.